 HeadSpin conducted our tests on Monday, Oct.
 21. As always, the goal was to help identify the root cause of high-priority performance issues, from the client-side all the way to server-side.

 Our team generated a performance session, which was then analyzed by our AI-based issue-detection engine.
-We used an iOS 12.4.1 device located in Auckland, New Zealand on the company’s mobile network (Tests can be run on thousands of different devices and endpoints across 100+ locations in 70+ countries).
+We used an iOS 12.4.1 device located in Auckland, New Zealand on the company’s mobile network (Tests can be run on thousands of different devices and endpoints across 90+ locations).
 The scenario: A mobile customer is looking to check his balances, increase his data plan, and sign up for roaming for an upcoming trip to Japan.

 We’ll do a quick walk through the results below.
 HeadSpin offers high-level session-wide metrics, domain metrics, burst metrics and host metrics.

 Here’s a snapshot of the testing setup: